 Here's everything ready to go: flour, yeast, sugar, salt, and lukewarm water.
 I actually used 300g of flour.
 You can also see the lame I use for scoring the dough.

 After combining in the mixer, I knead the dough by hand until it's smooth and spongy.
-After forming into a nice ball, it's ready to sit for two hours.
+After forming into a nice ball, it's ready to sit for 60-90 minutes.

-This is after the first rise - two hours.
+This is after the first rise - 75 mins.
 It definitely doubled in size... maybe more.

 When the bake finished, I let the bread cool for 30 minutes or so, and then I couldn't wait to have a bite... and neither could Leela Storm.
 The bread is great on its own, but I love dipping it into a mix of EVOO, balsamic, cracked pepper, Maldon, and parmesan.